 New Hampshire Small Towns

-New Hampshire, located near the Canadian border and commonly referred to as “The Granite State,” is home to over 1 million residents.
-It’s known for its beautiful scenery that includes vast forests and soaring mountains, as well as vibrant urban areas.
+Want a New England lifestyle that’s more on the laid back side?
+Then consider moving to one of the best small towns in New Hampshire.
+New Hampshire, located near the Canadian border and commonly referred to as “The Granite State,” is home to over 1.4 million residents.
+It’s known for its beautiful scenery, including vast forests and soaring mountains, as well as vibrant urban areas.
 And as one of the 13 original colonies, the state is full of classic old-world charm, as well as numerous historic towns and cities.
 Also, the state doesn't have a sales tax or income tax, which is very appealing to both tourists and new residents!

 When describing their home, New Hampshire residents will most likely bring up the gorgeous and abundant geographic regions across the state.
 The Lakes Region, the Seacoast, and the Great North Woods, for example, offer year-round activities such as hiking, boating, and snowmobiling.
 But the best part of living in New Hampshire?
 There are plenty of places to enjoy all that the state has to offer.
 Check out 12 of the best towns in New Hampshire, known for their small sizes yet large personalities.